mihaeu/diary/README.md

 If the result doesn't satisfy you, that's your problem :) have a look at the `Bootstrapper` class and make your changes there, but most of the time a `before` or `after` hook in the `Config` class will do.

+## Hook Example

 One of my diaries is written in three different languages for instance, one if which is Persian, which is a right-to-left language with an alphabet similar to Arabic.
-I use a `before` hook similar to this:
+I use a `before` hook similar to this to achieve proper display of those entries (I use the original Markdown parser, HTML tags remain unchanged):

 ```php